Fill your College Details

 How does Coaxial Cable Work?

-The outer layer consists of a metal shield, which serves the dual purpose of protecting the inner conductor from external electromagnetic interference and providing grounding.
-This shielding allows coaxial cables to efficiently transmit high-frequency signals over long distances, making them ideal for applications like television, internet, and telecommunications.
+The outermost part is made up of a metal shield, which also serves as a protection for the inner conductor from outside electromagnetic interference and groundings.
+The shield enables coaxial cables to carry high-frequency signals over long distances in an efficient way and make them suitable for applications such as television, internet, and telecommunication.

 custom img